saeedsaberi/document_processing/README.md

     - `requirements.txt`: Lists the Python dependencies for this Lambda function.
   - `post_processing/`: Lambda function for the "PostProcessing" step.
     - `lambda_handler.py`: Contains the Lambda function code.
-    - `requirements.txt`: Lists the Python dependencies for this Lambda function.

 - `cdk.json`: Configuration file for CDK.
 - `requirements.txt`: Lists any global dependencies for your CDK project.